vinhkhang20/-aws-bootcamp-cruddur-2023/journal/week0.md

 Click the "Submit" button to submit your case.
 ![support ticket](/_docs/assets/week0/11.png)

-Just one day after, I got an approval from AWS !
+Just one day after, I got an approval from AWS!
 ![AWS approval](/_docs/assets/week0/11.1.png)